marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 When writing out an email address or website URL, use all lowercase.

-- freddie@mailchimp.com
+* freddie@mailchimp.com
-- mailchimp.com
+* mailchimp.com

 Don't capitalize random words in the middle of sentences.
 Here are some words that we never capitalize in a sentence.
 For more, see the [Word List](/16-word-list.html.md).

-- website
+* website
-- internet
+* internet
-- online
+* online
-- email
+* email

 ### Contractions

-They’re great!
+They’re great\!
 They give your writing an informal, friendly tone.

 ### Emoji

 Emoji are a fun way to add humor and visual interest to your writing, but use them infrequently and deliberately.

+### Introductory phrases

+This is how to write "at the time of writing".

+* Yes: "At the time of writing,"
+* No: "At the time of this writing,"
+* No: "At the time of writing this,"

+The comma is optional if the introductory phrase is prepositional.

+If "instead" is working as a preposition, the comma is optional.
+Use a comma if "instead" is an adverb.

+* Yes: These special rules are added to this guide instead of overwriting the original rule.
+* Yes: I love literature.
+Instead, opted for computer science.

+Example: At the time of writing we had just released version 1.0.

 ### Numbers

 Spell out a number when it begins a sentence.
 Otherwise, use the numeral.
 This includes ordinals.

-- Ten new employees started on Monday, and 12 start next week.
+* Ten new employees started on Monday, and 12 start next week.
-- I ate 3 donuts at Coffee Hour.
+* I ate 3 donuts at Coffee Hour.
-- Meg won 1st place in last year’s Walktober contest.
+* Meg won 1st place in last year’s Walktober contest.
-- We hosted a group of 8th graders who are learning to code.
+* We hosted a group of 8th graders who are learning to code.

 Sometimes it feels weird to use the numeral.
 If it's an expression that typically uses spelled-out numbers, leave them that way.

-- A friendly welcome email can help you make a great first impression.
+* A friendly welcome email can help you make a great first impression.
-- That is a third-party integration.
+* That is a third-party integration.
-- Put your best foot forward with the all-in-one Marketing Platform that grows with you.
+* Put your best foot forward with the all-in-one Marketing Platform that grows with you.
-- After you send your newsletter, Freddie will give you a high-five.
+* After you send your newsletter, Freddie will give you a high-five.

 Numbers over 3 digits get commas:

-- 999
+* 999
-- 1,000
+* 1,000
-- 150,000
+* 150,000

 Write out big numbers in full.
 Abbreviate them if there are space restraints, as in a tweet or a chart: 1k, 150k.